ND-fIREBall/GAP/README.md

 The interpolation method was taken from Mang et al (DOI: https://doi.org/10.1016/0029-5582(65)90564-X).

+The code is based off an old version written in Fortran (see "fortran_ver").

 Masses are read from the latest Atomic Mass Evaluation (https://www-nds.iaea.org/amdc/).

 # File list